mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 ![](img/rubrik-plugin-status.png)

-While the plugin is activated we still cannot use it to query our Rubrik clusters.
-We must first configure the plugin with our desired authentication and target settings.
+This mearly ensures that our plugin is working.
+Configuration still needs to occur before it is able to connect to a Rubrik cluster.
+Before that however, the next step is to get Errbot talking to Mattermost.

 ### Installation of the mattermostdriver and Errbot for Mattermost Backend